This project is co-funded by the European Regional Development Fund (ERDF)

 What is ARTIS (Art for social inclusion)?

-ARTIS is a cooperation project between France (Occitania) and Catalonia, sponsored by the Catalan Ministry of Culture within the framework of the POCTEFA European territorial cooperation programme.
+ARTIS is a cooperation project between France (Occitania) and Catalonia, sponsored by the Catalan Ministry of Culture within the framework of the POCTEFA European territorial cooperation programme. + INFO

 • The main aim of ARTIS is to offer a response to the challenges of inclusion and accessibility at cultural facilities located in the cross-border territory (Occitania and Catalonia) through the creation of specific programmes directed at those groups most at risk of exclusion for social or health-related reasons.